-The Graduate Council views academic degrees as evidence of broad research training, not as vocational training certificates; therefore, applicants who already have academic graduate degrees should be able to take up new subject matter on a serious level without undertaking a graduate program, unless the fields are completely dissimilar.
+The Graduate Council views academic degrees not as vocational training certificates but as evidence of broad training in research methods, independent study, and articulation of learning.
+Therefore, applicants who already have academic graduate degrees should be able to pursue new

-Programs may consider students for an additional academic master's or professional master's degree if the additional degree is in a distinctly different field.
+Programs may consider students for an additional academic master's or professional master's degree only if the additional degree is in a distinctly different field.